 End Select

 If you observe the above syntax, we defined a Select...Case statement with multiple case statements.
-Here, the Select statement will evaluate the expression / variable value by matching with Case statement values (value1, value2, etc.).
-If variable/expression value matches with any of the case statement, then the statements inside of the particular case will be executed.
+The Select statement will evaluate the expression / variable value by matching with Case statement values (value1, value2, etc.).
+If the variable/expression value matches with any of the case statements, the statements inside of that particular case will be executed.

-In case, if none of the case statements are matches with the defined expression / variable value, then the statements inside of Else block will be executed and it’s more like Else block in if...else statement.
+If none of the case statements match the defined expression/variable value, then the statements inside the Else block will be executed, and it’s more like Else block in the if...else statement.

 Following is the pictorial representation of Select...Case statement process flow in Visual Basic programming language.

-If you observe the above Select...Case statement flow chart diagram, the process flow of Select..Case statement will starts from the Top to Bottom and in the first case, it will check whether the expression value matching or not.
+If you observe the above Select...Case statement flow chart diagram, the process flow of Select..Case statement will start from the Top to the Bottom, and in the first case, it will check whether the expression value matches or not.

-In case, the expression value matches, then it will execute the particular Case statement block and exist the Select statement otherwise it will go to the second Case statement and check whether the expression value is matching or not, the same way the search will continue till it finds the right Case statement.
+In case, if the expression value matches, it will execute the particular Case statement block and execute the Select statement; otherwise, it will go to the second Case statement and check whether the expression value is matching or not, the same way the search will continue till it finds the right Case statement.

-In case, if all Case statements are failed to match with the defined expression value, then the Else block statements will be executed and Select statement will come to an end.
+If all case statements fail to match with the defined expression value, then the Else block statements will be executed, and the Select statement will come to an end.

 Following is the example of using select...case statement in Visual Basic programming language.